C-Tanist-project/C-TANIST_MACHINE/README.md

 If you're on `Linux` or another *POSIX*-compliant OS, use your package manager of choice.

-If your're on `Windows`, you can try the [bundled MSI installer](https://github.com/mesonbuild/meson/releases/download/1.8.1/meson-1.8.1-64.msi).
+If you're on `Windows`, you can try the [bundled MSI installer](https://github.com/mesonbuild/meson/releases/download/1.8.1/meson-1.8.1-64.msi).

-In case of doubt, refer to the [meson installation manual](https://mesonbuild.com/Getting-meson.html)
+In case of doubt, refer to the [meson installation manual](https://mesonbuild.com/Getting-meson.html).

 ## Authors
 - [@Antonio-Brum](https://github.com/Antonio-Brum)